 Other ways student loans can impact your tax bill

-Claiming the student loan interest deduction isn’t the only way that student loans can affect your income taxes.
-Here are two more situations in which student debt could decrease or increase your tax bill.
+Claiming the student loan interest tax deduction isn’t the only way that student loans can affect your income taxes.
+Here are two more situations in which student loan debt could decrease or increase your tax bill.

 The LLC has a slightly lower maximum benefit of $2,000, and the credit is not refundable.
 However, its eligibility requirements are far more flexible.
 You can continue to claim the LLC while in graduate school.
 And you don’t even have to be pursuing a degree.
 Taking at least one course per year is all that’s required.